Tammy Duckworth: First term (2017–2023)

 In 2018, Duckworth became the first U.S. senator to give birth while in office.
 Shortly afterward, the Senate passed Senate Resolution 463, which she introduced on April 12, 2018, by unanimous consent.
 The resolution changed Senate rules so that a senator may bring a child under one year old to the Senate floor during votes.
 The day after the rules were changed, Duckworth's daughter became the first baby on the Senate floor.

 On April 15, 2020, the Trump administration invited Duckworth to join a bipartisan task force on the reopening of the economy amid the COVID-19 pandemic.

 Duckworth was publicly critical of Trump's decision to nominate Amy Coney Barrett to the Supreme Court in September 2020.
 A devout Catholic, Barrett is a member of a group that considers in vitro fertilization immoral.
 Duckworth said that Barrett's membership in such an organization was "disqualifying and, frankly, insulting to every parent".

-The Center for Effective Lawmaking, a joint initiative of the University of Virginia and Vanderbilt University, ranked Duckworth the fifth-most effective Democratic senator in the 116th Congress and the most effective Democratic senator on transportation policy.
+The Center for Effective Lawmaking ranked Duckworth the fifth-most effective Democratic senator in the 116th Congress and the most effective Democratic senator on transportation policy.
 Craig Volden and Alan Wiseman, co-directors of the Center for Effective Lawmaking, said, "While still in her first term, Senator Tammy Duckworth has risen to the top five among effective Democratic lawmakers in the Senate.
 She sponsored 77 bills in the 116th Congress, with four of them passing the Republican-controlled Senate and two becoming law."